You've Hired an Attorney, What's Next?

-Now you are on the court’s time line.
-What this means is the court, depending on the county you’ve decided to file your complaint (generally the county in which the accident occurred), will require you to complete specific steps in the litigation process in an effort to resolve your case prior to setting your case for trial.
+Now you are on the court’s timeline.
+This means the court, depending on the county you’ve decided to file your complaint (generally the county in which the accident occurred), will require you to complete specific steps in the litigation process to resolve your case before setting your case for trial.
 Different counties have varying time requirements and rules, but there are similarities.

 First, most courts allow a certain amount of time, generally at the commencement of a lawsuit, for discovery.
-Discovery is a formal process between your attorney and the at fault party’s attorney (defense counsel) with the intention to exchange information regarding your case.
+Discovery is a formal process between your attorney and the at-fault party’s attorney (defense counsel) to exchange information regarding your case.
 The point of this process is to inform defense counsel (who’s likely been hired by the at-fault party’s insurance company) of every claim you likely included in your Demand Package or intend to present at trial.

 From defense counsel and through your attorney, you will likely be served with Form Interrogatories (questions), Requests for Production of Documents (requests for documented evidence to substantiate your claims), as well as a Notice of Deposition (your required appearance in front of defense counsel to formally answer questions about your claims under oath).

 Defense counsel may also require you to appear for a Defense Medical Examination, especially if you’re still complaining of medical problems and/or receiving treatment throughout the litigation process.
-California law allows defense counsel to require you to submit to an examination by a doctor of their choice if, at the time of the exam, you still are experiencing symptoms caused by an accident.
+California law allows defense counsel to require you to submit to an examination by a doctor of their choice if you still are experiencing symptoms caused by the accident at the time of the exam.

 At trial, your attorney will present your claim in front of a jury.
 You’ll testify, witnesses to the accident may testify, and your doctor(s) will likely testify about your injuries.
 The defendant may testify, as well as any opposing experts.